iselapp/documentation/config/readme.md

 ### Files

-- `readme.md`: This file (the one you're currently reading) provides an overview of the folder structure and content.
+- `readme.md`: This file (the one you're currently reading) provides an overview of the directory structure and content.

 ## License